Mustazeed is a handsome 3yo son of Territories out of Mejala. Full of potential and a most exciting prospect for owners!

 Chris has been training in Newmarket since 1992 having spent several years with, first, Barry Hills in Lambourn where he shared digs with Peter Chapple-Hyam before moving on to an assistants role at Luca Cumani’s Derby winning yard and, then, onto a similar position with Sir Mark Prescott so he really has a first class pedigree, himself, gleaning plenty from each of those Classic winning trainers and, together with his wife Carole, they have built a successful yard that has tasted Group One success on many occasions including both on the continent and, indeed, in the USA.

-Chris very much likes Mustazeed and is confident he will be able to help the 2yo fulfil his undoubted potential along with his owners’ hopes and dreams.
-Indeed, we have already discussed a plan for him and we are confident that, together with Chris, we can execute a shrewd and well managed campaign designed to MAXIMISE his owners enjoyment and reward!
+Chris very much likes Mustazeed and is confident he will be able to help the 3yo fulfil his undoubted potential along with his owners’ hopes and dreams.
+Indeed, plans are well underway for the 2021 flat season and we are confident that, together with Chris, we can execute a shrewd and well managed campaign designed to MAXIMISE his owners enjoyment and reward!

-You can now own a share in Mustazeed.
-Come and join our friendly, well managed syndicate, today..
+Own a share in Mustazeed, and join our friendly, well managed syndicate…

 If you would like to discuss Mustazeed further, or make an appointment to see him please contact us at info@NewmarketRacingClub.com or call 01638 660212.